-Flax seeds, sometimes called linseed, are tiny, brown, tan, or golden colored seeds.
-People consumed them for at least 6000 years, making them as one of the first cultivated superfoods.
+Flaxseed, sometimes called linseed, are tiny, brown, tan, or golden-colored seeds.
+People have consumed this seed for at least 6,000 years, making it one of the oldest cultivated superfoods.

-Flax seeds contain omega-3 fatty acids, minerals, protein, and dietary fiber.
-Benefits of these seeds include giving you clearer skin, helping improve digestion, helping for weight loss, lowering cholesterol, balancing hormones, and also, helping to fight cancer.
+Flaxseed contains omega-3 fatty acids, minerals, protein, and dietary fiber.
+The benefits of these seeds include clearer skin, improved digestion, and possible weight loss.
+They may also be helpful in terms of lowering cholesterol, balancing hormones, and possibly helping to fight cancer.

-These seeds are aromatic and crunchy once roasted.
-Making flax seed chutney takes about 10 minutes.
+Once roasted, the seeds are aromatic and crunchy.
+Making flaxseed chutney takes about 10 minutes.
 It is a simple and easy-to-follow recipe.

-Serve it as a side dish with dosa, idli, flatbread, or steamed rice.
-Enjoy the taste!
-Reap the health benefits.
+Serve it as a side dish for dosa, idli, flatbread, or steamed rice.
+Enjoy the taste, and reap the health benefits.

 Now, let me share with you the detailed recipe.